-7. Updating the estimated interest of Shareholder Members following buybacks where the interest prior to the first buy back is assessed in line with Approach 1
+7. Updating the estimated interest of Shareholder Members for buybacks applying Approach 1

 The pricing of future buybacks and the number of shares bought back will affect the aggregate financial resources available to IMB.
 If buybacks are made at a higher price, they will reduce the aggregate economic value of IMB by a greater amount than if the same buyback is made at a lower price.
 However, once the final price for a buyback has been set by the Directors, the economic value attributed to, and cash paid to, selling Shareholder Members is effectively being provided pro rata by the D&B Members and continuing Shareholder Members.